I Am the Body of My Ancestors oil on canvas.

 While your name continues to be spoken you continue to live.

 This is the fundamental theory behind ancestor worship which can be witnessed to an extreme in ancient Egyptian culture.
-Study of Hatshepsut, a female pharaoh of ancient Egypt, reveals that she was condemned to non being because all references to her name and existence were eliminated by her step son.
+A study of Hatshepsut, a female pharaoh of ancient Egypt, reveals that she was condemned to non being because all references to her name and existence were eliminated by her stepson.
 Only in comparatively recent times has her name come to light.

 It is Hatshepsut who is the inspiration for such novels as “Jewel of the Seven Stars”.

 If you continue to live, then you can assist your descendants who preserve your existence by speaking your name and remembering your deeds.
 Descendants will make requests to the deceased for assistance just as they might have prior to the ancestor’s death and in much the same way as they did in life.
 The dead are regarded as family members and are a part of the greater family.
 In nearly every ancient culture ancestor worship is a practice and it is the ancestor spirits who maintain the values of the culture and maintain its standards.